ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-aws-cloudtrail.md

 I'd recommend creating an SNS notification for when log file delivery has occurred.
 Use this notification to trigger loading the data into an analysis tool.

 In the past CloudTrail data was really only good for figuring out what happened in the past.
-Now you can use the CloudWatch Logs feature and monitor the CloudTrails data in semi-real time by filtering the log for events and creating an event then an alarm for the event.
+Now you can use the CloudWatch Logs feature and monitor the CloudTrails data in semi-real time by filtering the log for events then creating an event then an alarm for the event.
 Logs are delivered within 15 minutes of an API call and delivery of the logs is timed about every 5 minutes.

 Popular events to monitor for include: